univ-of-utah-marriott-library-apple/blade_runner/README.md

 # Testing

-Testing should be done on a non-production JAMF Pro.
-It's recommended that the non-production JAMF Pro be set up on a virtual machine (VM).
-You can follow this [tutorial](https://apple.lib.utah.edu/jamf-pro-in-a-virtual-box/) for setting up JAMF Pro on a MacOS VM.
+Testing should be done on a non-production Jamf Pro.
+It's recommended that the non-production Jamf Pro be set up on a virtual machine (VM).
+You can follow this [tutorial](https://apple.lib.utah.edu/jamf-pro-in-a-virtual-box/) for setting up Jamf Pro on a MacOS VM.

 To manually test *Blade Runner*, configure the files in `Blade\ Runner.app/Contents/Resources/Blade\ Runner/test/private` and run `test_blade_runner_manual.py`.
 Don't use *Blade Runner*'s settings button to open these files, as the settings button opens the non-test configuration files.
 To run `test_blade_runner_manual.py`, change the working directory to `Blade\ Runner.app/Contents/Resources/Blade\ Runner/` and do: